lucaspopp0/logan-web/README.md

 # logan-web

-A web frontend for Logan
+A web frontend for Logan.
+This is an unfinished project.

 ## Build Instructions